Roofing by Eagle Construction

 Rochester's Choice Awards for four(4) years in a row.

 How can that be?
 I finally found out how; it's not a genuine award.
-What's So Wrong in Rochester, NY?

 How could the above companies / associations allow their